csb6/editorial/README.md

 ## Installation

-Just run `./build.sh`.
+When you first clone the repository, run `./build-full.sh`.
+This script will do the code-generation necessary to do fast syntax highlighting for C++.
+This script will call both `build-code-gen.sh` and `./build.sh`.

+After the initial cloning, just run `./build.sh` to rebuild after any changes to the main source code of the program (i.e. everything besides the C++ syntax highlighting).
+If you do modify any of the code generation code, run `./build-full.sh` to get a build reflecting those changes.

-The build script is set up to use `clang++` as the compiler, but you can easily change this in the build script.
+The build scripts are set up to use `clang++` as the compiler, but you can easily change this within each script.
+The scripts are all very short, so this should be straightforward.
 Also, be sure that you have ncurses installed and in a location that your compiler can find.

 Most Unix-like systems should already have an ncurses shared library, but on Windows you will most likely have to install PDCurses, which implements the same interface as ncurses on Windows platforms.
-The editor only uses the most basic features of ncurses (no fancy widgets or anything), so it should be compatible with PDCurses.
+This editor only uses the most basic features of ncurses (no fancy widgets or anything), so it should be compatible with PDCurses.
 However, this has not been tested.

 If there is no viable ncurses support for your platform, it should be straightforward to port over the necessary terminal drawing code.
 See `screen.h` and `screen.cpp` for the implementation of the ncurses wrapper.